What Happens to Your Mortgage if Your Home Insurance Is Canceled?

 blueCheck icon

-Without coverage, lenders may impose lender- or force-placed insurance, which is a costly alternative to standard home insurance policies.
+Without coverage, lenders may also impose lender- or force-placed insurance, which is a costly alternative to standard home insurance policies.

 blueCheck icon

-Take a look at the potential implications to your mortgage after a home insurance cancellation:
+Here are the potential implications to your mortgage after a home insurance cancellation:

 Understanding Lender-Placed or Force-Placed Insurance